About the Thesis Fair

 One of the missions of the Informatics Institute is to train talent by high-quality academic education in diverse areas of informatics.
 Our vision is to form students to tackle the big societal problems of the 21st century, by offering them a solid foundation.
 With educating successful future professionals and researchers we build a link between society and science.

-The three bachelors and the seven masters are respectively embedded in the College of Informatics (CoI) and the Graduate School of Informatics (GSI).
+The 4 bachelors and the 8 masters are respectively embedded in the College of Informatics (CoI) and the Graduate School of Informatics (GSI).

 Research

-Our research involves complex information systems focusing on collaborative, data driven, computational and intelligent systems in four research themes: Artificial Intelligence, Computational Science, Data Science, and Systems and Networking.
+Our research involves complex information systems focusing on collaborative, data driven, computational and intelligent systems in 5 research themes: Artificial Intelligence; Computational Science; Data Science; People, Society and Technology; as well as Systems and Networking.

 The Amsterdam Machine Learning Lab (AMLab) conducts research in machine learning, artificial intelligence, and its applications to large scale data domains in science and industry.
 This includes the development of deep generative models, methods for approximate inference, probabilistic programming, Bayesian deep learning, causal inference, reinforcement learning, graph neural networks, and geometric deep learning.

-AMLab comprises 8 faculty.
-Max Welling and Jan-Willem van de Meent serve as co-directors.
-Herke van Hoof, Patrick Forré, Eric Nalisnick, Erik Bekkers, Christian Naesseth, and Sara Magliacane serve as tenure-track faculty.
-The lab participates in partnerships with industry through the QUvA Lab (with Qualcomm) and the Delta Lab (with Bosch).
+AMLab comprises 7 faculty.
+Jan-Willem van de Meent, who serves as director, Max Welling, Herke van Hoof, Patrick Forré, Erik Bekkers, Christian Naesseth, and Sara Magliacane.
+The lab participates in public-private partnerships with industry through the QUvA Lab (with Qualcomm) and the Delta Lab (with Bosch).
 The lab also engages in cross-disciplinary collaborations through the AI4Science Lab.

 We live in a highly connected and strongly coupled world, and are surrounded by a large diversity of complex systems.
 All these systems have one thing in common: they process information.
 At CSL, we aim to understand this information processing in such dynamic multi-level complex systems.
 Nature is a Complex System that processes information.
 Computational Science aims to make the complexity of those systems tractable.